 - Comfortable vs. unpleasant

 “These tradeoffs are tough because we often prefer the left-hand column,” add Paul and Stroh.
-To address the items in the righthand column, you first need to know what tasks you’re avoiding and being able to separate the urgent from the important.
+To address the items in the righthand column, you first need to know what tasks you’re avoiding and be able to separate the urgent from the important.
 Additionally, you need to determine what you’re essential tasks are and when they’re due.

 Most importantly, I would add that when setting goals separate those that should be SMART and ones that you can achieve.
 If the goal is too large, then break it down into more manageable tasks.